 BIRTHDAY/ANNIVERSARY SERIAL NUMBERS

-These serial numbers are usually combination digits representing a birthday, anniversary, often special holidays, or important memorial day.
+These serial numbers are usually combination digits representing a birthday, anniversary, often special holiday, or important memorial day.

 Exp: 09/11/2001, 07/04/1776...